Z3vron/Third-person-RPG/Game status - versions changes.md

+I started learning Unity Game Engine by creating my first game which of course isn't perfect (not even acceptably good but i have lots of fun in process of making it).
 This is my game - there are lots of bugs and issues with it but i am slowly repeairing them and adding some new features.
 Game doesn't look to good visualy but i never intended to make visually pleasing game - I am not an artist but i like coding so i focus on writing mechanics for the game.